tomascherian/tp/docs/UserGuide.md

 ### Deleting a meeting : `delete meeting`

-Deletes the specified meeting from the address book.
+Deletes the specified meeting from the displayed meeting list

 Format: `delete meeting MEETING_INDEX`